Kalp-Chaniyara/test/README.md

 Email: student@dau.ac.in
 Password: student
 ```
+### 4. Start the development server

-Now you can navigate back to the root folder and start the development server by running:
+Now you can navigate back to the root directory and start the development server by running:
 ```bash
 npm run dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Now you local machine is ready to be coded in.
+___

 ## Learn More